Playing Divide-and-Choose Given Uncertain Preferences: Introduction

 The fair division literature has largely focused on finding mechanisms satisfying axiomatic properties such as envy-freeness, efficiency, etc., when players do \emph{not} behave strategically.
 A handful of works consider the objective of strategy-proofness as well, both for divisible \cite{DivisibleGoodsMechDesign1,DivisibleGoodsMechDesign2,DivisibleGoodsMechDesign4,DivisibleGoodsMechDesign5,TruthJusticeCake} and indivisible \cite{IndivisibleGoodsMechDesign1,IndivisibleGoodsMechDesign2} goods.
 These works largely draw on the mechanism design perspective, studying questions such as, what is the optimal worst-case utility approximation to the socially optimal outcome under the constraint of strategy-proofness?

-Our work is more in the spirit of Clausewitz the strategist than Solomon the arbitrator; we are not interested in finding mechanisms to implement socially desirable outcomes.
-Rather, we ask how strategic players should actually behave to maximize their personal welfares.
+Our work is more in the spirit of Clausewitz the strategist than Solomon the arbitrator: Our prime interest is not in finding mechanisms to implement socially desirable outcomes.
+Rather, we focus on how strategic players should actually behave to maximize their personal welfare.
 Issues of welfare and efficiency enter our analysis, particularly how those issues are affected by some simple extensions of the divide-and-choose game.
 However, our goal is not to modify the game to bolster its fairness or efficiency, but rather to analyze the effects from a descriptive perspective.
 There is a small experimental literature on strategic behavior under various cake-cutting protocols; for instance, see Kyropoulou, Ortega, and Segal-Halevi \cite{FairCCInPractice}.
 On the theoretical front, however, much less is known.
 We are aware of one prior work, by Delgosha and Gohari \cite{FCCIPRef1}, that studies optimal strategies in an environment where players may learn about each other's preferences through repeated interactions.
 Our interest is in the more common setting of one-shot interactions.